rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 = 2.1.1 =
 * Added SSL support
+* Premium version - Added support for custom color schemes and fonts

 = 2.1 =
 * Added support for pages with basic HTML content (forms, tables and iframe tags are not supported)